-- 1 1- A call for heat from the room thermostat starts the combustion air blower and the circulating air blower. - 2 When the speed of the combustion air blower reaches proper RPM, the pressure switch closes, initiating a re-purge period (30 seconds nominal). - 3 When the pre-purge period has expired, the ignition control energizes the main gas valve and spark electrode for a period of 10 seconds. - 4 If the flame sensor does not sense that a flame has been established in the 10-second interval, then the ignition control will de-energize the gas valve, and begins a 30 second inter-purge period, then initiates another trial for ignition. - 5 The ignition control is designed to repeat this "trial for ignition" a total of three times.
+- 1 A call for heat from the room thermostat signals the ignition control to energize the combustion air blower at ignition speed. - 2 When the speed of the combustion air blower reaches proper RPM, the pressure switch closes, initiating a pre-purge period (30 seconds nominal). - 3 When the pre-purge period has expired, the ignition control energizes the main gas valve and spark electrode for a period of 10 seconds.
+Combustion air blower ramps to continuous run speed. - 4 If the flame sensor does not sense that a flame has been established in the 10-second interval, then the ignition control will de-energize the gas valve, and begins a 30 second inter-purge period, then initiates another trial for ignition. - 5 The ignition control is designed to repeat this "trial for ignition" a total of three times.
 If, at the end of the third trial, flame still has not been established, then the ignition control will try to light again 1 hour later.
 The 1-hour retry is indefinite.
 The ignition control can be reset by interrupting the unit power or the thermostat circuit. - 6 Once flame sense has been established, the circulating air blower is energized after a 30 second blower on delay. - 7 When the thermostat is satisfied, the combustion air blower and gas valve are de-energized.
 The circulation air blower will continue to run for a short period after the furnace is shut down.